 Selecting a grow method and grow system were the first steps in getting the Glens Falls Urban Agriculture Project underway.
 We looked at other systems but ultimately, we chose a racking setup designed by Pipp Horticulture.
 Pipp was originally a mobile storage solutions company that designed shelving solutions.
 They currently set out to improve the racking systems provided to vertical farms.

 Factors For Choosing Pipp’s Vertical Farming Racking System

 A few things stood out about their system from the start, one being the robustness.
-The system is made out of metal and seems like it will hold up to the rigors of farming.
-Other systems we looked at had more plastic components, and we’ve come to realize that the lighter plastic components tend to get brittle and break.
-When this occurs, it becomes unsightly and can become ineffective, depending on the significance of the component.
+The system is made out of steel and seems like it will hold up to the rigors of farming.
+Other systems we looked at had more plastic components, and we’ve come to realize that the lighter plastic components we considered were not suitable due it becoming unsightly or ineffective, depending on the significance of the component.

 The second element that stood out is the ability to move the entire racking side to side.
 This allows for one aisle to serve multiple racks.
-While we currently only have two rack systems built, we have plans for two more.
 Only having one aisle cuts down on wasted space inside the room, while not sacrificing the ability to access the crop from every angle.

 "Other systems we looked at had more plastic components, and we’ve come to realize that the lighter plastic components tend to get brittle and break.
 When this occurs, it becomes unsightly and can become ineffective, depending on the significance of the component."